FarzanehSoltanzadeh/Spotify/README.md

 In our initial phase, we kickstarted our analysis with the [dataset](https://www.kaggle.com/datasets/nicholaselkan/spotify) sourced from [Kaggle](https://www.kaggle.com/).
 As our exploration deepened, it became apparent that further data enrichment was necessary.
 Consequently, we employed the [Spotify](https://open.spotify.com/) library in Python, enabling us to extract comprehensive artist and album information.

+*Please note that our dataset exclusively comprises the top 200 songs from each day from 2017 to 2020, across 35 different countries.
+All the data analyses and insights we present are rooted in this comprehensive dataset, offering a thorough examination of music trends and patterns during that specific year and across diverse geographical regions.*

 The dataset acquired through the utilization of the Spotify library encompasses the following components:
 ```
 Artists Information